jess-leung/wwc-droidtalk-kotlin-skeleton/README.md

 4. Enable USB Debugging

 # Running the app
-1. Open the project in Android Studio
+1. Import the project in Android Studio
 2. Android Studio will likely prompt you to install dependencies unless you already have them, proceed to install them
 3. In Android Studio, shift + f10 or click on the green play button to build the app.
 Select a virtual device.